team-supercharge/nest-amqp/README.md

 properties want we from the payload when the message arrives at the consumer side.
 The `@Transform()` decorator is to manually cast or transform a value during the transformation process.
 In the example we can see that when the message arrives, the body will contain a
 JSON object which is converted to string.
 The stringified JSON object has only primitive values so the `date` property will be a string date.
-We want it as a Date object instance so we manually transform it into a Date object with the `@Transform()` decorator.
+We want it as a Date object instance, so we manually transform it into a Date object with the `@Transform()` decorator.
 We have to notice that only when the payload will be transformed to the DTO object (i.e. when the message arrives at the consumer side) and not when the object will be transformed to a string (i.e. before the sending on the producer side), because the DTO object will be represented as a string in the message payload.
 The other decorators are to validate the property values.